Key Takeaways -

 The ADA document remediation guidelines require PDFs to be fully accessible to assistive technology.
 Unfortunately, most PDFs are not tagged efficiently.
-They are notoriously inaccessible, and the inaccessibility creates information barriers for people with disabilities.
+Such inaccessible PDFs creates information barriers for people with disabilities.

-An ADA compliant PDF or document must be –
+An ADA compliant PDF or document must be -S

 How to create an ADA compliant PDF?